Vega Equity is now Xumane

 • Valuation at Grant date: This refers to the valuation of the company's shares at the time of the grant.
 It's essential to know this value as it affects the potential future value of your options.

-• Vesting Schedule: This outlines when and how your options become exercisable.
+• Vesting Schedule: This outlines when and how to grant ESOPs to employees.
 You’ll need to check the vesting start date, the cliff period, and the vesting period.
 Common vesting schedules include monthly, quarterly, or annually over several years.

 • Exercise Period: Understand when and how you can exercise your options.
-Once the options are vested there will be a time period when you can exercise them, you’ll need to ensure that you are aware of this.
+Once the options are vested, there will be a period when you can exercise them; you’ll need to ensure that you are aware of this.

 • Exercise Period in Case of Termination/Death/Disability: Check whether your options remain exercisable under different scenarios, such as if you leave the company (voluntarily or involuntarily), in the event of your death, or if you become disabled.